 The estimated total burro abundance within the surveyed area is reported in Table 1.
 Observers recorded 26 burro groups, of which 25 burro groups had data recorded properly 'on protocol' and that could be used to compute statistical estimates of sighting probability.
 All of the 26 groups seen were used to calculate the abundance estimate.
 Any burro groups that were seen twice (double counted), or that were identified as domestic and privately owned, were not used to calculate abundance; however, such groups can be used to parameterize sighting probability if they were recorded on protocol.
-Coefficient of variation (Table 1) values of less than 10% indicate high precision resulting from high detection probabilities; values between 10-20% indicate medium precision resulting from lower detection probabilities; and values greater than 20% indicate low precision resulting from very low detection probabilities.
+Coefficient of variation (Table 1) values of less than 10% indicate high precision resulting from high detection probabilities; values between 10-20% indicate medium precision resulting from lower detection probabilities.